Entering the European market for table grapes

 - Use integrated pest management (IPM) in production to reduce the use of pesticides.
 IPM is an agricultural pest-control strategy that includes growing practices and chemical management.

 - Read more about MRLs on the website of the European Commission.
-Check with your buyers if they require additional requirements on MRLs and pesticide use.
+Check with your buyers if they have additional requirements on MRLs and pesticide use.

 Microbiological criteria

-Food safety authorities can withdraw imported table grapes from the market or stop them from entering the European Union if salmonella, E. coli or other bacteria are present (Regulation No 2073/2005).
+Food safety authorities can withdraw imported products containing pre-cut and packed table grapes from the market or stop them from entering the EU if E. coli is present (Regulation No 2073/2005).
+The European Food Safety Authority (EFSA) recommends using good agricultural, hygiene and manufacturing practices to reduce contamination in grapes.

 Tip: